codr7/snabl_old/README.md

 - Everything is a method
 - `let*` is defult
 - Globals look special by definition
-- There is but one kind of 'symbol
+- There is but one kind of 'Symbol

 ### status
 The codebase is pushing `3`kloc.
 Currently verifying and tweaking the design to improve performance based on initial profiling.
 Error checking still leaves a lot to wish for.